 - Assist in the coordination of international travel delegations, with a particular focus on Latin America

-- Update trip descriptions, itineraries, country profiles, etc. based on research, current events and new trips
+- Update trip descriptions, country profiles and resource packets based on research and current events

 - Help create ideas for new trips and themes/topics